LegendGT86/Playwright_automation-/README.md

 | problem_user            | Images are not loading for this user.                                   |
 | performance_glitch_user | This user has high loading times.
 Does the site still work as expected? |

--   Implement automated browser tests for all flows.
-Use any testing technology you'd like – Cypress, Selenium, or any other you think would work well

-### Evaluation Criteria
+### Criteria

 -   **Automation & QA** best practices
--   Show us your work through your commit history
+-   Show work through your commit history
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
+-   Produce working code, with enough room to demonstrate how to structure components in a small program
--   Completeness: did you complete the features?
+-   Completeness: complete the features?
--   Correctness: does the functionality act in sensible, thought-out ways?
+-   Correctness: The functionality act in sensible, thought-out way
--   Maintainability: is it written in a clean, maintainable way?
+-   Maintainability: clean & maintainable written code

-### CodeSubmit

-Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-**Have fun building!** 🚀

-The Impact Team